Calderano/hotel_easy/README.md

-This is a Hostel Managament System created using C++ .
+This is a Hotel Managament System created using C++ .